mozilla/oneanddone/README.md

 oneanddone
 ==========

-The "One and Done" initiative, previously known as "QA Taskboard", is a workflow where Mozilla community contributors can pick tasks and work on them - one at a time, one day at a time - and feel good about doing them.

 One and Done is written with [Playdoh][playdoh] and [Django][django].

 If you're interested in helping us out, please read through the [project wiki][wiki] and reach out to us!

+About the project:
+>Contribute to Mozilla QA - One task at a time, One day at a time.
+>
+>One and Done gives users a wide variety of ways to contribute to Mozilla.
+>You can pick an easy task that only takes a few minutes - or take on a
+>bigger challenge.
+This includes working on manual testing, automation, bug
+>verification, mobile testing and more.
+Tasks are from all QA teams - so you
+>can get involved with Automation, Firefox OS, Desktop Firefox, Mozilla
+>websites, Services, or Thunderbird.

 [django]: http://www.djangoproject.com/
 [playdoh]: https://github.com/mozilla/playdoh